Thaumatized/Bogosort-Collection/README.md

 	-m max, biggest number allowed in the list. default 255.
 	-c count, how many times the bogosort is run. default 1.
 	-v , verbose, print individual times as well and some additional stats.
-	-a values..., values used to specify an array to sort. overrides -c and -v.
+	-a values..., values used to specify an array to sort. overrides all others.

 Currently implemented:
 - Python